 Preparing for a Meeting about Your Child

-You may also be asked to attend additional meetings or you may request a meeting be held about your child.
+You may be asked to attend a meeting or you may request a meeting be held about your child.
 This could be for a variety of reasons such as:

 - There are concerns about your child’s progress